tsdjs/typescript/readme.md

 > TypeScript with some extras for type-checking.

-This is a drop-in replacement for [TypeScript](https://github.com/microsoft/TypeScript), including the binaries like `tsc` and `tsserver`.
+This is a drop-in replacement for [TypeScript](https://github.com/microsoft/TypeScript) meant for programmatic usage only.
+It does not expose the binaries like `tsc` and `tsserver` because it would override the TypeScript binaries of the project.
 It exposes extra methods on the internal `TypeChecker` object.

 ## Install